Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Strong lensing of gravitational waves from a binary black hole merger: observing a pair of lensed signals

 \subsection{Improvement in localizing the source in the sky}

 Since we expect the lensed \gls{GW} signals coming from the same source to have approximately identical sky locations, the signals should be better localized when analyzed jointly compared to the case when they are analyzed individually.
 This is because we gain information about the shared sky location from two data streams instead of just one.
 We demonstrate this using the inference results from Example 1 in Sec.~\ref{subsubsec:Example_1}.
 Figure~\ref{fig:skymaps} shows the $90\%$ credible regions of the localization of signals, when analyzed separately (blue and green) and when analyzed jointly (orange).
-In all cases, the credible regions enclose the true source location (grey crosshair).
-However, the area of the $90\%$ credible region, a metric for the localization uncertainty, from the joint inference is only $17 \deg^{2}$, which is roughly two times smaller than that when localizing the first image only ($31 \deg^2$) and the second, fainter, image only ($80 \deg^2$).
+In all cases, the credible regions enclose the true source location (gray crosshair).
+However, the area of the $90\%$ credible region, a metric for the localization uncertainty, from the joint inference is only $17 \deg^{2}$, which is roughly two times smaller than that when localizing the first image only ($31 \deg^2$) and roughly four times smaller than that when localizing the second, fainter, image only ($80 \deg^2$).

 Combining the improved sky localization of the source with the joint constraints of the source parameters (such as the redshift), one will be more informed when trying to locate the gravitational lens and the source electromagnetically (see, for example, Ref.~\cite{Seto:2003iw, Hannuksela:2020xor}).
 Indeed, if we were able to identify the massive object responsible for the gravitational lensing and observe lensing of electromagnetic waves as well, that can serve as a cross-validation that the \gls{GW} signals that were being analyzed are indeed strongly lensed.
+The lensed source could be by itself electromagnetically bright, for example a binary neutron star system or a neutron-star-black-hole binary (though it is not expected to see lensed signals coming from these kind of sources with current-generation \gls{GW} detectors as they have lower merger rates relative to \gls{BBH} systems).
+If the lensed source is in a host which emits electromagnetic radiation, such as in a galaxy, one could search for possible foreground lenses (as the electromagnetic signature coming from the host should also be lensed by the same lens) within the joint localization region that would produce lensed \gls{GW} signals with consistent absolute magnifications and time delays.